iOS

 Prerequisites

-For running the example app you must have the following installed:
+To run the example app, you must have the following installed:

 MAJOR.MINOR.PATCH-LinkingType-Feature1-Feature2-...